Select Page

 The Barn Owl Trust became a registered charity in 1988 and we published our first accounts in 1989.
 The Trust has grown in response to the need for the services we provide – practical conservation, education, information and research.
 We also manage 26 acres of land for wildlife The Lennon Legacy Project which, in 2021 we transferred to the Barn Owl Legacy Trust.
 We also have a small owl sanctuary and owl hospital and in 2023 we replaced our old office with an energy-efficient future-proof workspace thanks to legacy income.

 This growth has been made possible by the donations and other income we receive with the support of grants for specific projects and legacies.
 The chart below shows our annual income and the significance of grants and legacy income (and gifts in memorium) since 1989.
-As you can see in the last financial year legacies made up over 73% of our income.

 The Economics of Charity Life